Dos Erres massacre: Background

 Dos Erres was located within the Peten department of Guatemala, a region which had been out of the grasp of Guatemala's central government up until the late 1950s, following the coup d’état of 1954.
 The coup d'état would see a revolving door of military governments, who were backed by the United States, that would undo much of the agricultural reforms achieved from the revolution of 1944.
 As part of some of these new measures, it was important for the military governments to explore and colonize regions that were rural and Indigenous.
 Departments like the Peten had historically been out of reach from the arms of the Guatemalan government, impacts from historical events such as the nation's independence and even the 1944 revolution had not reached the region due to its remote and scarce population.

-In 1959, as part of these colonizing measures, the government established the National Enterprise of Promotion and Economic Development of the Peten (Spanish: Empresa Nacional de Formento y Desarrollo Economico del Peten, FYDEP).
+In 1959, as part of these colonizing measures, the government established the National Enterprise of Promotion and Economic Development of the Peten (Spanish: Empresa Nacional de Fomento y Desarrollo Economico del Peten, FYDEP).
 Under FYDEP, the Guatemalan government increased their presence in the Peten region through the construction of infrastructure and economic development, particularly creating industry through lumber, livestock, and agriculture.
 In addition, the developments of the Guatemalan government would see the Peten Department's population grow, from 27,740 in 1964 to 131,927 in 1981.
 As part of these colonizing and economic development efforts, the government of Guatemala and the FYDEP began to give land grants to certain individuals to build villages and subsequent crop fields to help with these efforts.
 In 1971, Don Federico Aquino Ruano, mayor of the nearby village of Las Cruces, would be given a parcel of land of about 3300 acres by the FYDEP.
 In turn, Don Ruano would give that land to Don Marcos Reyes, land which would eventually become the village of Dos Erres.
 Throughout the next decade, tens of families would arrive in Dos Erres to work the nearby land growing various crops along with usual corn and beans, as well as build their lives within the village.
 Much of the village consisted of just a schoolhouse, two churches, the well, and various parcels of land that made up the homes of the families of Dos Erres.
 The community was small, with many of the families often socializing every Sunday after church and celebrating major festivals or holidays in the village center.
 The schoolhouse and soccer field were popular places for the children, and along with these locations included stores owned by the locals which were the sources of a couple of supplies.
 Dos Erres was in a remote part away from any major highways, located deep in the jungle between the villages of Las Cruces and La Libertad.
 By 1982, 65 families called Dos Erres their home.